 This wipe out isn't a huge scrubbing session, but instead you'll clean up anything like globs of toothpaste, other debris, or remove stray pieces of hair that have fallen into the basin.

-When you do this every single day it takes just one to two swipes with a microfiber cloth (or your just used wash cloth).
+When you do this every single day it takes just one to two swipes with a microfiber cloth (or your just used wash cloth, or even a baby wipe or disinfecting wipe).
 Simply wet the cloth with warm water and add a drop or two of dish soap (or the hand soap you've got right on your bathroom counter), and wipe the sink basin.

 I suggest keeping a small stack of microfiber cleaning cloths under your bathroom sink, or in a nearby cabinet, so you can easily grab a new one each day for this task.
 (You can keep them in a small labeled basket, perhaps next to the small basket of hand towels that you replace daily in your bathroom as well.)